microsoft/fusion-dev-ebook/Book/PowerAppsFusionDev.md

 ## Item 3: Field Scheduling and Notes

-Maria works with Malik, the office receptionist, to design the interface for the field scheduling and appointments part of the Power App.
+Maria works with Malik, the office receptionist, to design the interface for the field scheduling and appointments part of the app.
 Malik provides an Excel spreadsheet with some sample data that Maria can use to build the appointments screen.
 The spreadsheet contains a table with the following columns:

 -   ID (the appointment ID)
 -   Customer ID (a unique identifier for the customer)